 Abandoned Cart Email (Architect)

-An email is sent to customers when they leave items in their cart but do not make a purchase.
+An email is sent to customers when they leave items in their cart without completing a purchase.
 Refer to Cart Abandonment to read more about Architect's cart abandonment use case.

 Abuse Complaint

 Registered when a subscriber clicks on a Spam button in their email client.
-For ISPs using feedback loops (FBLs), you can record these abuse complaints and unsubscribe the complainer.
+For ISPs that use feedback loops (FBLs), you can record these abuse complaints and unsubscribe the complainant.
 It is essential to remove complaining subscribers, as failing to do so is a common reason for getting blacklisted.

 AMP Email

 Enabling emails to show app-like or website-like behavior.
-This technology is not mature yet, but ESPs like Google are trying to provide a platform for email senders to embed AMP into messages, making them more actionable and updating them with the most current information.
+This technology is not yet mature, but ESPs like Google are working to provide a platform for email senders to embed AMP in messages, making them more actionable and up-to-date with the latest information.
 Refer to AMP for Emails to read about Insider's AMP solution.

 Authenticate